salesforcecli/plugin-lightning-dev/messages/prompts.md

 # site.confirm-update

 An updated site bundle is available for "%s".
-Would you like to download and apply the update?
+Do you want to download and apply the update?

 # device-type.title

-Which device type would you like to use for preview
+Which device type do you want to use for the preview?

 # device-type.choice.desktop